osisoft/PI-Adapter/V1.3/Configuration/egress-endpoint-configuration/configure-a-network-proxy.md

 ## Reverse proxy

 For the adapter to use a reverse proxy while egressing, you must configure the reverse proxy as an egress endpoint.
+For information on how to configure an egress endpoint, see [Egress endpoints configuration](xref:EgressEndpointsConfiguration1-3).

 **Example:**